 Tipping is one of the most important skills that you will ever have.
 You are essentially giving a legalized bribe to smooth the interaction between yourself and the other person.

 Say you go to a restaurant.
 From the waiter’s point of view, he has the expectation that you will leave a good tip at the end of the service.
-What happens if you’re a lousy tipper?
+What happens if you are a lousy tipper?
 The waiter would have jumped through hoops for no tip or a lousy tip at the end.
 If the waiter has the vibe that you are not going to be a good tipper, he will not serve you well.

 Give a good tip as soon as your are seated.
 There is an obligation for good service because you have paid him already.
 The relationship between you and the waiter is not of hope, but obligation.
 He is going to do everything necessary to take care of you because he has that money in his pocket.

-Suppose you arrive at a hotel in a taxi from the airport.
+Suppose you arrive at a hotel from the airport.
 You give $10 to the taxi driver, $10 to the porter, $10 to the bell hop, $10 to the concierge, and $10 to the desk agent.
 You tipped five people, but there was only one person who could change your experience at the hotel.

 Who can change your experience at the hotel?
 The DESK AGENT can.